Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions

 {\bf Abstract.} A sequential dynamical system (SDS) consists of a graph, a set of local functions and an update schedule.
 A linear sequential dynamical system is an SDS whose local functions are linear.
-In this paper, we obtain a closed formula for the composition of linear local functions according to a given permutation update schedule.
-We show that any linear system, regardless of update method, can be expressed as a linear SDS and connect linear SDS to the Moebius functions of partially ordered sets.
-We study linear SDS over update schedules that are words and derive a closed formula for these systems.
-Finally we prove a cut theorem for the Moebius functions of certain posets based on a decomposition of their chains.
+In this paper, we derive an explicit closed formula for any linear SDS as a synchronous dynamical system.
+We also show constructively, that any synchronous linear system can be expressed as a linear SDS, i.e.~it can be written as a product of linear local functions.
+Furthermore, we study the connection between linear SDS and the incidence algebras of partially ordered sets (posets).
+Specifically, we show that the M\"{o}bius function of any poset can be computed via an SDS, whose graph is induced by the Hasse diagram of the poset.
+Finally, we prove a cut theorem for the M\"{o}bius functions of posets with respect to certain chain decompositions.